Defeeeee/Ferrovias-iOS-App/README.md

 [Federico Diaz Nemeth](https://github.com/Defeeeee)

+## Known Bugs
+ - Due to the trains sorting logic, trains departing from a station like "Villa Rosa" or "Grand Bourg" with destination "Boulogne Sur Mer" will fall onto the "Villa Rosa" Category

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.